project-illium/illium-documentation/docs/protocol_spec/consensus.md

 2. If a new block conflicts (same height) with another block that is `Preferred` the new block preference is set to `Not Preferred`.
 3. Once per millisecond the consensus engine select a random peer to query to the validator set, weighted by the percentage of total stake that validator has, and sends a `MsgAvaRequest` to that peer containing all outstanding inventory.
-4. No more than 10 inflight requests go out at any one time.
-If the next 1 millisecond step occurs before any of the 10 outstanding requests return, the step is skipped.
+4. We rate limit the number of inflight requests go out at any one time to the number of responses remaining needed to finalized the block.
+If the next 1 millisecond step occurs before any of the outstanding requests return, the step is skipped.
 5. When the `MsgAvaResponse` returns the votes are processed.
     - If `12` out of the last `16` recorded votes are `Yes` then we consider the vote conclusive.
     - If `12` out of the last `16` recorded votes are `No` then we consider the vote conclusive.
     - Unknown votes `0x80` *are* included in the last 16 votes.
     - If the vote is conclusive and it agrees with our current state, either `Preferred` or `Not Preferred`, then we increment a confidence counter by 1.
-      - If the confidence counter is >= 160 and the current state is `Preferred`, then we mark the block as `Finalized` and mark all conflicting blocks as `Rejected`.
+      - If the confidence counter is >= `160` and the current state is `Preferred`, then we mark the block as `Finalized` and mark all conflicting blocks as `Rejected`.
-      - If the confidence counter is >= 160 and the current state is `Not Preferred`, then we do nothing.
+      - If the confidence counter is >= `160` and the current state is `Not Preferred`, then we do nothing.
 Eventually a conflicting block will finalize resulting in this one being marked as `Rejected`.
     - If the vote is conclusive and it does not agree with our current state, either `Preferred` or `Not Preferred`, then we flip our current preference and reset our confidence counter to zero.